DHARAKA-METH/subscription-tracker-API/README.md

 ## Special Thanks

-A special thanks to the [JavaScript Mastery Backend Course]([https://www.youtube.com/watch?v=1Rs2ND1X5QU](https://youtu.be/rOpEN1JDaD0?si=u8BmlYOQiddaWmQg)) for providing the foundation and valuable insights into building backend applications using Node.js, Express, and other technologies.
+A special thanks to the [JavaScript Mastery Backend Course](https://youtu.be/rOpEN1JDaD0?si=u8BmlYOQiddaWmQg) for providing the foundation and valuable insights into building backend applications using Node.js, Express, and other technologies.

-This course helped in shaping the core structure of this project and provided essential knowledge to integrate different components like authentication, database management, and API development.